Visual Supports

 Stories

-A story is a narrative that prepares a child for an upcoming, unfamiliar, or recurring situation.
-It describes what to expect, what others may do, and how they can participate or respond, using clear, affirming language to build understanding and reduce uncertainty before the situation occurs.
+A narrative that prepares a child for an upcoming, unfamiliar, or recurring situation.
+Describes what to expect and how they can respond, using clear, affirming language to reduce uncertainty.
+Includes read-aloud support, first- or third-person narration, and translation into 70+ languages.

 Best for: